liborty/TokenCrypt/README.md

 ## Installation

-Reminder: installation must be repeated every time that an updated repository is downloaded or pulled and the programs and scripts have changed.
+Reminder: installation must be repeated locally every time that an updated repository is downloaded or pulled and the programs and scripts may have changed.

 This software was tested under Linux.
 Installation from source needs a C compiler, either clang or gcc.
 Download or clone this directory, cd into it and then: